heavyblotto/memorativa/docs/i-vision.md

 Workable means that social media models are mostly centered around a dynamic feed of content, which is not conducive to meaningful reflection but dopamine hits.

 The social media model of scrolling (the activity of passively consuming content) and replying (the activity of reacting to content) on a continuous feed of content (the wall) lends itself to instant, reactive gratification.

+The bookmark in social media is the one sure affordance for reflection in the realm of social media.
+The bookmark gesture signals a desire to engage later.
+The bookmark is the perfect ingress and egress for transposing content into a new system.

 Content creation is driven by the need to maximize engagement within such models, leading to a trend of the degradation of the quality and usefulness of content, not to mention the affect of proprietary algorithms.

+### 1.6.
+The computer, AI, and automated thinking

+Even now the world has moved on from social media and into the age of AI.
+Memorativa is not here to challenge or debate the merits of AI, but in fact use it to its advantage.

+A word of caution will be given concerning the automation of thinking.
+One can discern from social media, AI, and general trends going back to Newton, that human thinking (reasoning and imagination) can be easily externalized in exchange for speed and efficiency.
+One can also perceive that externalized thinking can be an effort to capture the "ideal element" for the machines.

+> Memorativa is a remedial trend towards human thinking and an hygienic force in the culture.

 An opportunity presents for a system that is designed to cultivate an internal cosmos of ideas, concepts, and relationships.